Translation and Interpreting Services

-When such a situation arises at short notice, staff and the Deaf customer can use the On-Line BSL Video Interpreting Service to make a video call to a fully qualified BSL interpreter using a standard webcam or a mobile device with an inbuilt camera.
+When such a situation arises at short notice, staff and the Deaf customer can use our On-Line BSL Video Interpreting Service.
+This service enables you to make a video call to a fully qualified BSL interpreter using a standard webcam or a mobile device with an inbuilt camera.

 No specialist equipment is needed and a BSL interpreter can be available in minutes.